 - They’re named the Red Panda, even though they have no relation to the Giant Panda because the word panda originates from the word “pony” in Nepali, which refers to a bamboo (or plant) eating animal.

 - Their main predators are jackals and snow leopards (Tai Lung, remember?).
 But they’re not easily spotted by these predators due to the excellent camouflage provided by their fur.
 They can also escape quickly onto trees when spotted.

-- The estimated wild red pandas population is about 10,000, or maybe even less.
+- The estimated wild red pandas population is about 10,000, maybe even less.

 - However, this population is decreasing due to poaching, destruction, loss of habitat, rise in temperatures, and change in rainfall patterns due to climate change, deforestation, accidental killings in traps meant for other animals, and even inbreeding depression.